krother/training_and_teaching_methods/fundamentals/teacher.md

 It usually meant that the applicant had very little methodical teaching knowledge.
 But they got something fundamental right: you need to care about teaching.

+I have seen junior teachers become the most passionate teachers when they were teaching a course they attended not long ago.
+This helped them to build a close connection with participants quickly.
 In my opinion the passion for teaching means that you have genuine love for human beings, to help and enable people, even if you don't like them a lot, or won't ever see them again.
 This love for human beings goes a long way to build a respectful teacher-student relationship.